 Arthritis can hit anybody without warning regardless of age.
 It is very a very painful condition that often gets worse with time.
 In many cases arthritis is genetic, but often, it is caused by stress on the joints.
 The stress could be the result of obesity or an inactive lifestyle, but commonly, it appears as a result of strenuous activity and exercise.
 Ironically, exercise is recommended to relieve the pain and to improve the health of joints and cartilage.
 There is a balance many people overlook.
 Exercises like running can put severe stress on the joints like the knees, and while cardio health is improved, this activity could cause degeneration of those joints by way of arthritis.
 The pain caused by arthritis can lead to a sedentary lifestyle, but that can lead to even more accelerated deterioration as the cartilage and joints need exercise to maintain function.

-Suffering?
+Suffering and in need of arthritis pain relief?
 Grab your bike & go for a ride!

 One common recommendation for arthritis sufferers of the lower limbs and spine is cycling.
 Riding stationary or outdoor bikes have many advantages to maintaining proper care of arthritic areas, by providing movement without subjecting the weight-bearing joints to a great deal of impact.
 Increasing muscle strength gives more support to the joint areas like the knees, and puts less stress on the joint itself.
 It increases flexibility, and keeps the blood flowing.
 Also, exercise in general is good for emotional health, which in turn can help aide in physical health.
 On outdoor bikes, sometimes balance is an issue, especially for those who have been inactive or severely ill for a lengthy period of time.
 These people should use caution when riding a bicycle, but learning balance can increase physical strength as well, and lead to even more efficiency at using cycling for arthritis treatment.
 If balance is just too much of an issue, considering a stationary bike or an outdoor tricycle can help.